Seoul: N. Korea may conduct underwater-launched missile test

 The nuclear talks have made little headway since the second summit between North Korean leader Kim Jong Un and U.S. President Donald Trump in Vietnam in early 2019 collapsed due to disputes over U.S.-led sanctions against North Korea.

-Jung Changwook, head of the private Korea Defense Study Forum in Seoul, said North Korea could perform a submarine-launched ballistic missile test to upgrade its nuclear attack capability and put pressure on Washington after the U.S. presidential election in early November.
+Jung Changwook, head of the private Korea Defense Study Forum in Seoul, said North Korea could perform a submarine-launched ballistic missile, or SLBM, test to upgrade its nuclear attack capability and put pressure on Washington after the U.S. presidential election in early November.

 There has been speculation that North Korea may test such a missile before the anniversary of the founding of its ruling Workers’ Party on Oct.
-10. Jung said that is possible, but stressed that North Korea is aiming at pressuring the U.S. rather than celebrating its state anniversary.
+10. Jung said that is possible, but stressed that North Korea is aiming more at pressuring the U.S. rather than celebrating its state anniversary.

 Some experts say it’s unlikely that North Korea will conduct any major weapons test soon because it is grappling with multiple crises, including typhoon damage, the coronavirus pandemic that led to the closure of its border with China — its biggest trading partner — and harsh U.S.-led sanctions.